elenawzy/newhacks-your-name/README.md

 ## Acknowledgments

 Thank you to Makoto Shinkai for making such a wonderful movie called *your name.* / *kimi no na wa*.

+We dedicate this app to you, who have bridged the distance between lovers.